Anohni: Antony and the Johnsons

 In January 2012, Antony and the Johnsons were presented by the Museum of Modern Art at Radio City Music Hall in "Swanlights", a collaboration with laser artist Chris Levine and set designer Carl Robertshaw.
 The performance was described by The New York Times in a review by Jon Parales entitled "Cries From the heart, Crashing Like Waves."
 This collaboration was also staged at the Royal Opera House in London in 2013 and at Teatro Real in Madrid in 2014.

 Antony and the Johnsons released a live symphonic album in August 2012 entitled Cut the World featuring the Danish Radio Orchestra.
 The album features a spoken track called "Future Feminism" in which Anohni elaborates on her view of the connection between feminism and ecology.
-A video for the song "Cut the World" directed by Nabil features Willem Dafoe, Carice van Houten and Marina Abramović.
+A video for the song "Cut the World" directed by Nabil Elderkin features Willem Dafoe, Carice van Houten and Marina Abramović.

 Anohni was the curator of Meltdown 2012 at the Southbank Centre in London.

 Anohni was "guest of honor" at the Melbourne Festival in October 2012, presenting a restaging of "Swanlights", as well as screening Charles Atlas' Turning, Lynette Wallworth's Coral: Rekindling Venus, and presenting Paradise, an exhibition of her drawings and collages.

-Anohni performed with orchestra for the 2013 Spring Givenchy collection in Paris, singing You Are My Sister and expanding on the theme of Future Feminism in literature distributed at the event.
+Anohni performed with orchestra for the 2013 Spring Givenchy collection in Paris, singing You Are My Sister and expanding on the theme of "Future Feminism" in literature distributed at the event.

 In June 2015, Antony and the Johnsons performed at Dark Mofo in Tasmania as a benefit in support of the Martu people of Parnngurr in Western Australia in their fight to prevent a uranium mine from being developed near their community by Canadian multinational Cameco and Mitsubishi.
-Anohni appeared with Martu representatives at a press conference at the MCA in Sydney and on ABC's "Q and A" in further service of this cause.
+Anohni appeared with Martu representatives at a press conference at the MCA in Sydney and on ABC Australia's "Q and A" in further service of this cause.

 Anohni collaborated with composer J. Ralph on the song "Manta Ray" from the environmental documentary Racing Extinction.
 The song received a nomination for Best Original Song at the 88th Academy Awards.
 Anohni released a statement expressing discomfort over the academy's decision to characterize her in the days leading up to the ceremony as having been "cut" from the line-up due to "time constraints", despite never actually having been asked to perform in the first place.
 She stated that "singing about eco-cide... might not sell advertising space" and that the system is one "of social oppression and diminished opportunities for transpeople that has been employed by capitalism in the U.S. to crush our dreams and our collective spirit".
 She did not attend the event.